-Any type of source can be used as long as it follows the fundamental requirements for Partial Reconfiguration.
+Any type of source can be used as long as it follows the fundamental requirements for Dynamic Function eXchange.
 Any code processed by SysGen, HLS, or IP Integrator (or other tools) is eventually synthesized.
 The resulting design checkpoint or netlist must be comprised entirely of reconfigurable elements in order for it to be legally included in an RP.